nx-js/compiler-util/README.md

 ## Contributions

-This library has the very specific purpose of supporting the nx framework.
+This library has the very specific purpose of supporting the [NX framework](https://github.com/RisingStack/nx-framework).
 Features should only be added, if they are used by the framework.
 Otherwise please fork.

 Bug fixes, tests and doc updates are always welcome.
 Tests and linter (standardJS) must pass.